We've independently reviewed this article to make sure it's as accurate as we can make it.

 Find the Right Flooring For Your Home

-These are a few of the most important points you need to keep in mind when it comes to laminate flooring and water.
-It is true that spills can happen from time to time, but remember that some floors are more susceptible to spills than others.
+These are a few of the most important points you need to remember when it comes to laminate flooring and water.
+Spills can happen occasionally, but remember that some floors are more susceptible to spills than others.

 If you have laminate flooring in your home, it cannot get wet.
 If moisture gets around or underneath the laminate flooring, you must completely dry the area and replace the floors.

 While it’s true that laminate flooring can handle water on the surface, you still need to clean up the spill quickly.
 Water can seep through, and it might be able to get underneath the flooring if you let it sit there.
 Make sure you use towels and mops to remove the moisture completely.